152 Victoria Street,

 It was taken over by the Classic Cinemas Ltd. chain in 1967 and its fortunes began to decline but it was not until September 21, 1980 that it closed for good.

 After being used for retail purposes for a while, the auditorium was demolished along with the auditorium of the nearby Metropole Cinema to be replaced by an office block.
-The foyer remained in use as a Bella Pasta Restaurant for many years.
+The foyer remained in use as a Bella Italia Restaurant for many years.
 In March 2013 the entire block, including the foyer of the former Metropole Cinema were demolished, to build a new entrance to Victoria Underground Station.

 Just login to your account and subscribe to this theater